Oracle introduced powerful queuing mechanisms where messages can be exchanged between

 -methods=false

-for methods in packages and object types.
-SQLJ wraps static SQL operations in Java
+wrapper methods for methods in packages and object types.
+SQLJ wraps static SQL

-us.
-We can use this class now as a Java data type to receive messages posted by
+QUEUE_MESSAGE_TYPE for us.
+We can use this class now as a Java data type to receive

 Dequeue a